RaulCotar/timer/README.md

 Simple command line stopwatch and timer.(!)
 Behaves like a stopwatch if no TIME is given.

-  -a, --art                     use ASCII art for display(!)
-  -f, --fullform                use hh:mm:ss:lll format -R, --resolution=[h|m|s|l]    set hour/minute/second/millisecond resolution -r, --resume                  resume last session(!)
+  -a, --art                     use ASCII art for display -f, --fullform                use hh:mm:ss:lll format -R, --resolution=[h|m|s|l]    set hour/minute/second/millisecond resolution -r, --resume                  resume last session(!)